 Year-Round Roasting | Weldon Owen, 2014

-Chances are having to relearn how to carve a turkey each year ranks among the Thanksgiving rituals folks tend to dread the most, right up there with having to restrain your husband from arguing politics with your brother, shushing your mother before she tells you yet again that she knows the perfect haircut for you.
+Chances are having to relearn how to carve a turkey each year ranks among the Thanksgiving rituals folks tend to dread the most, right up there with having to restrain your husband from arguing politics with your uncle and shushing your mother before she tells you yet again that she knows the perfect haircut for you.
 But here’s the thing.
 Carving a turkey actually isn’t that hard.
-It’s just a matter of knowing the best way to carve a turkey and having the simple, step by step instructions we share below.
-And not stressing about the carving affords you more patience for all those other holiday rituals, making your Thanksgiving dinner—the turkey carving part, anyways—as Rockwell-ian as possible.
-This how to on carving turkey has been updated.
+It’s just a matter of knowing the most efficient way to carve a turkey by following the simple, step-by-step instructions we share below.
+Because not stressing about the carving affords you more patience for all those other holiday rituals, which in turn makes your Thanksgiving dinner—the turkey carving part, anyways—as Rockwell-ian as possible.
 Originally published November 18, 2015. —Renee Schettler Rossi

 Divvy the carving into the following steps, doing them in the order below.

 1. Remove the drumsticks.

 Place the bird, breast-side up, on a carving board with the legs facing you.
 Using a carving knife, cut through the skin between the breast and the thigh.
 Locate the thigh joint and cut through it to remove the drumstick.
 Repeat on the other side.
 Leave the thighs on the bird to stabilize it while you remove the breast.